Learn how to interact with the Kandji Agent using its Command Line Interface (CLI)

 Option | Description | Default if not provided |

-Below is an example of an alert in macOS Big Sur
+Below is an example of the underlying command for an alert and the resulting experience in macOS Sequoia:

 Version